FREQUENTLY ASKED QUESTIONS

 What is your fee and what does it include?
 Are there any time limits or added fees if I have a long labor?

-The fee for our doula services is $900.
+The fee for our doula services is $950.
 This fee includes one consultation and then two additional prenatal meetings with the two other doulas who are on call for you.
 We provide unlimited phone/email/text support through the pregnancy and postpartum.
-The doula who attended your birth also provides a postpartum visit in your home.
-All Natural Baby Doulas clients are invited to our postpartum support group as well.
+The doula who attended your birth also does a postpartum visit with you.
 There are NO additional fees if you have a long labor.
 Some doulas charge extra for supporting a family for an extended period (possibly more than 12 or 16 hours), but we do not charge extra for a long labor because we would never want a mom in labor, at one of her most vulnerable points in life, to have to decide between figuring out if she can afford more money for a doula or if she would need to send her doula home.

 When do you become available for my birth?
 Can I ask you questions through my pregnancy?